AndreusSH/Real-time-quiz-app/README.md

 Who scores 5 point wins!

 Note: There are several points I can/want to improve, as soon as I get more time to dedicate to this, I will improve it :-)

+### Since this is hosted on a free server, wait a minute before to log in!